PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 If concern about AI keeps rising and we get a Pause, it might lead to a situation where the entirety of AI development becomes taboo or illegal.
 If that happens, we will never reap the benefits of AI, and in the meantime, we might encounter other existential risks that we could have avoided with the help of AI.

-We can address this risk by clearly stating when AI development should resume.
+We can address this risk by clearly stating under what conditions AI development should resume.
 In our proposal, we suggest that AI development should resume when building provably safe AI becomes possible.
 Additionally, we only propose to ban the development of very specific kinds of models: only the largest, general models.

 ## Centralization of AI might make takeover risks worse

-Some proposals (although not a PauseAI proposal), like Magic, suggest that we should centralize AI development in a single organization.
+Some proposals (although not a PauseAI proposal), like "[MAGIC](https://arxiv.org/abs/2310.09217)", suggest that we should centralize AI development in a single organization.
 This makes AI development more controllable, but it also creates a single point of failure.

 ## National/local pauses might fail